fjw/level3mws/README.md

 # level3mws

-call Level 3 Media Web Services API
+Just a little Tool to use Level 3 Media Webservices and invalidate CDN caches per node.js.

+see example.js